mrinmayray/mrinmayray/README.md

 - 👀 I’m interested in something you don't know
 - 🌱 I’m currently learning to stablize mah life
 - 💞️ I’m looking to collaborate
-- 📫 How to reach me ... hey@mrinmayray.me
+- 📫 How to reach me ... hey@mrinmay.in

 <!---
 mrinmayray/mrinmayray is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.